Tips for people with sight loss when travelling on public transport

 - If you are using Transport for London (TfL) rail or underground services and you request Turn-up-and-go assistance and staff are unable to provide the help required (for example guiding you on an escalator), TfL will arrange an accessible taxi to take you to the nearest accessible point on your journey.
 You can find more information on the TFL website

-- If you're travelling with a guide dog, let the operator know when you book your seats and they will ensure there is plenty of space for your dog
+- If you're travelling by train with a guide dog, let the operator know when you book your seats and they will ensure there is plenty of space for your dog

 When you travel